tylermaginnis/Research_LinearFitSearch/README.md

 ### Hybrid Interpolated Search

 Hybrid Interpolated Search combines the principles of Interpolated Binary Search and Linear Fit Search.
 It starts with Linear Fit Search and periodically adjusts the threshold based on the variance of the data.
 If the variance is low, it uses Interpolated Binary Search to estimate the position of the target value.
 This approach aims to balance the benefits of both algorithms, providing efficient search performance for a wide range of data distributions.
-For more details, refer to the implementation in [main.rs](src/main.rs).
+For more details, refer to the implementation.

 ### Hybrid Adaptive Search

 Hybrid Adaptive Search is an advanced search algorithm that adapts its strategy based on the characteristics of the data.
 It starts with a combination of Linear Fit Search and Binary Search, similar to Hybrid Search.
 However, it periodically adjusts the threshold and search strategy based on the variance and distribution of the data.
 This adaptive approach allows the algorithm to dynamically switch between different search methods, optimizing performance for various data distributions.
-For more details, refer to the implementation in [main.rs](src/main.rs).
+For more details, refer to the implementation.

 ## Test Data